Bradford Keeney

 Bradford Keeney, Ph.D.
 (3 April 1951) is a creative therapist, cybernetician, anthropologist of cultural healing traditions, improvisational performer, and spiritual healer.
 Bradford Keeney has served as a professor, founder, and director of clinical doctoral programs in numerous universities.
 He is the originator of several orientations to psychotherapy including improvisational therapy, resource focused therapy, and creative therapy.
 He is the inventor of recursive frame analysis, a research method that discerns patterns of transformation in conversation.
 A Clinical Fellow of the American Association for Marriage and Family Therapy, he received the 2008 Distinguished Lifetime Achievement Award from the Louisiana Association for Marriage and Family Therapy.

 As an ethnographic fieldworker, Keeney has been called the Marco Polo of psychology and an anthropologist of the spirit by the editors of Utne Reader.
-He spent over a decade traveling the globe, living with spiritual teachers and healers who trusted him to share their words with others – modern cultures in need of elder wisdom.
-The result of Keeney's work is one of the broadest and most intense field studies of healing, chronicled in the critically acclaimed book series, Profiles of Healing, an eleven-volume encyclopedia of the world's healing practices.
+The result of Keeney's work is a field study of healing, chronicled in the book series Profiles of Healing, an eleven-volume encyclopaedia of the world's healing practices.